Home

 By contrast unsaturated fat and essential fatty acids are vital to our health, may reduce cholesterol and improve brainpower.
 These unsaturated fats can be found in vegetable oils, avocados, nuts and seeds.
 Fish, especially oily fish, is the most valuable source of saturated fats and the best way of getting the right balance of Omega-3, 6 and 9 fatty acids.

 Tinned fish is not so rich in essential fatty acids, as much of their goodness is eliminated during processing.
-To make sure that you still get some of the vital unsaturated fat from tinned fish, avoid buying tinned fish that is preserved in oil and rather choose fish that is preserved in brine or spring water.
+To make sure that you still get some of these vital fats from tinned fish, avoid buying tinned fish that is preserved in oil and rather choose fish that is preserved in brine or spring water.
 Sunflower oil, in particular, tends to block our receptors for Omega 3.

 Fatty Fish is Good for the Brain